Online groceries – an insatiable foodtech battleground

 Today, Czech online supermarket Rohlik announced a raise of $119M led by Index Ventures, Partech & Quadrille Capital, at a $1.2B valuation to grow its 2-hour grocery delivery service in Europe.
 It becomes Europe’s 20th foodtech unicorn, and fourth this year, after Wolt (restaurant discovery and delivery, Helsinki HQ), Gorillas (same-hour grocery delivery, Berlin HQ), and Oda (same-day and next day grocery delivery, Oslo HQ).

 €1.7B has been invested in European grocery startups so far in 2021, more than all investment to come before.
-Grocery startups are competing hard to customer acquisition, with user discounts reminiscent of the Uber et al ride-hailing subsidies of circa 2017.
+Grocery startups are competing hard to acquire customers, with user discounts reminiscent of the Uber et al ride-hailing subsidies of circa 2017.

 PSA: A bunch of 10-minute grocery delivery services (Dija, Gorillas, Getir) have launched in London and are trying to out-compete each other with discounts.
 You can get quite cheap groceries atm subsidised by venture capital.